goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 Speaking of casting...

 #### 4. Adding extra fields to a struct
 Imagine you're using a todo library that works with only one task.
-When you add a task, it throws away the previous one
+When you add a task, it throws away the previous one.

 ```rust
 #[derive(Clone)]